 The following factors can increase your risk of lung cancer.
 Read more, including how to reduce your risk, in the sections below.

 Tobacco smoke causes most cases of lung cancer.
 It is by far the most important risk factor for lung cancer.
-Harmful substances in smoke damage lung cells, cause mutations, and make the lungs more vulnerable to other cancer-causing environmental factors, such as www.smokefree.gov and the American Lung Association’s Freedom from Smoking® Online program.5,6,7and .
+Harmful substances in smoke damage lung cells, cause mutations, and make the lungs more vulnerable to other cancer-causing environmental factors, such as A group of minerals that take the form of tiny fibers; has been used as insulation against heat and fire in buildings and A radioactive gas that is released by uranium, a substance found in soil and rock.
 Smoking cigarettes, pipes, or cigars can cause (or accelerate) lung cancer.
 Secondhand smoke—smoke from other people’s tobacco use—can even cause lung cancer in nonsmokers.
 The more and the longer a person is exposed to smoke, the greater the risk of lung cancer.
 It is best not to start smoking.
 However, even those who do smoke can significantly lower—although never eliminate even after many years of non-smoking—their risk of developing lung cancer by quitting.
 In addition, it is never too late to quit; there are health benefits, including longer survival and a lower likelihood of a recurrence of their lung cancer, even to those who don’t quit smoking until after a lung cancer diagnosis.
-There are many tobacco cessation programs to help a smoker quit; two such programs are the US government’s program at
+There are many tobacco cessation programs to help a smoker quit; two such programs are the US government’s program at www.smokefree.gov and the American Lung Association’s Freedom from Smoking® Online program.5,6,7

 Asbestos and other carcinogens

 People who have certain jobs (such as those who work in the construction and chemical industries) have an increased risk of lung cancer.
 Exposure to asbestos, arsenic, chromium, nickel, soot, tar, and other substances can cause lung cancer.
 The risk is highest for those with years of exposure.
-The risk of lung cancer from these 9,10is even higher for smokers.
+The risk of lung cancer from these Any substance that causes cancer is even higher for smokers.
 It is important to follow all of the safety guidelines provided by your employer.
-It is also a good idea to check with your doctor about any additional precautions you should take if you are exposed to these substances at work.
+It is also a good idea to check with your doctor about any additional precautions you should take if you are exposed to these substances at work.9,10

 Air pollution, which can include diesel fumes, may increase the risk of lung cancer.
 The risk from air pollution is higher for smokers.
 Because most sources of air pollution cannot be controlled by individuals, policymakers must take steps to reduce it.11